-The accreditation period for this course has been renewed from 1 January 2021 until 31 December 2023.
+The accreditation period for this course is from 1 January 2022 to 31 December 2023.

 During the accreditation period required amendments can be considered via established processes.

 Should outcomes of the Years 9-12 Review process find this course unsuitable for inclusion in the Tasmanian senior secondary curriculum, its accreditation may be cancelled.
 Any such cancellation would not occur during an academic year.